Part One: How can Skipping Questions on the GRE Help You?

 Feel Good While Skipping Questions on the GRE– skipping means you are taking charge of your test.

 Remember: The ability to skip questions on the GRE and return to them later is an important GRE strategy and the biggest gift the GRE gives you.
 Use your gift early and often.
-Every time you skip a question, especially after you’ve spent 2 minutes on it, give yourself a pat on the back!
+Every time you “skip” a question, remember that doing so gives you the opportunity to get to easier questions later in the test!
+The most important thing is getting the maximum total number correct, and this strategy will guarantee that you get every question correct that you know how to solve.

 To learn more about how Marks Education College Admission Counseling can help you prepare for graduate exams, please contact us!